cloud-neutral-toolkit/postgresql.svc.plus/ui/dl/README.md

 Set `NEXT_PUBLIC_DL_BASE_URL` to the object storage endpoint (including the bucket path) before starting the dev server if you want to load data from a location other than the default `https://dl.svc.plus`.
-For
-example:
+For example:

 ```bash
 NEXT_PUBLIC_DL_BASE_URL=https://storage.example.com/my-bucket yarn dev
 ```

-from a location other than the default `https://dl.svc.plus`.

 ## Build & Deploy